South African Chutney

 Mexican Salsa Chutney

-I wrote and developed this chutney as I adore Mexican food my aim was to put Mexico into a jar the reaction was incredible when I launched this new chutney at the two day Chilli Festival held at Victoriana Nursery Gardens Challock.
-This chutney brings food alive and sits just as comfortably on the cheeseboard it has heat but without the burn.Take the 5 second countdown!
+I developed this chutney as I adore Mexican food my aim was to put Mexico into a jar when you twist of the lid it has the aroma of a Mexican street food market close your eyes and you will think you are there.
+This chutney brings food alive its big and bold in flavour using chillies and spices that are native to this country and takes food to another level but sits just as comfortably on the cheeseboard it has heat but without the burn.Take the 5-second countdown!

 Apple & Cider Chutney

 I have a passion for British food history it fascinates me and was my inspiration for this chutney based on food available in Anglo Saxon times 400AD to 1066AD.
 The name Grunty Pig was a name they used when the pigs attacked the apple trees to make the apples fall to the ground they made loud grunts while doing so but the Anglo Saxons were not impressed as they had a use for them.
 There are records of Anglo Saxons making cider apart from mead.
 This light chutney works perfectly with ham oven cooked gammon and cheese.

 Autumn fruit local apples, pears and plums with locally brewed red ruby ale left to mature for around nine months when the flavour is sublime.
 This chutney is packed with fruit and appeals to many across all generations.
 A marriage for all red meats, sausages, and strong cheese also perfect for a traditional Ploughman's Lunch with a proper local ale.

 Mustard is one of those condiments I just love to cook with.
 The ale mustard takes three days to make as the mustard seeds like nothing more than wallowing in red ruby ale!
 Use to make a welsh rarebit, add to enrich a casserole, make a sauce or the Great British tradition of a roast beef dinner with Yorkshire puddings and mustard for Sunday lunch.